-It is estimated that at least one-third of adults have a traumatic experience in their history.
+It is estimated that 70% of adults have a traumatic experience in their history.

 Trauma workshops are suggested for: